outside-docs/career-ladder/engineer2.md

 - Writes readable code following best practices of the team
 - Expands test coverage where necessary
 - Writes code reviews reviews that are helpful and valuable to the team
-- Creates documentation and shared when necessary
+- Owns documentation for multiple related components or services, helping ensure team-wide clarity and knowledge sharing
 - Makes consistent progress on solutions and leverage best practices

 ## Debugging & Monitoring